johnrm174/model-railway-signalling/README.md

     * Copying of Route Buttons will now bring across all individual route definitions.
     * Makes it easier to define laddered routes with minor differences between them.
 * Performance improvements when editing or initialising very large schematics.
+* Improved logging - logs are now also written to disk to aid subsequent diagnostics.
 * Minor Improvements to the DCC Programming utility.